 SYSTEM MODEL STARTING POINT

-The model will include all new resources that have a binding and enforceable contract under a state procurement to be in-service by the December 1 of the associated Capacity Commitment Period that, by the time the fuel-security reliability review is conducted, have submitted the certification described in Section 10 of PP10, pursuant to Section 4.1(f) of Attachment K to Part II of the Tariff.
+With the exception noted below, the model will include all new resources that have a binding and enforceable contract under a state procurement to be in-service by January 1 of the associated Capacity Commitment Period that, by the time the fuel-security reliability review is conducted, have (i) submitted the certification described in Section 8.1.2 of PP10, pursuant to Section 4.1(f) of Attachment K to Part II of the Tariff, or (ii) demonstrated the contractual requirements through submittal of an order or other similar authorization from the appropriate state regulatory agency, along with a copy of the contract, by five business days prior to the Existing Capacity Retirement Deadline.
 The model will take into consideration any obligation(s) to operate under these contracts, or lack thereof, regarding energy deliveries specific to winter stress conditions being reviewed for fuel security.
+With respect to (ii) above, the demonstration can be made by the state regulatory agency authorizing the contract, by a transmission company or electric distribution companies that is a counterparty to the contract, or by a third-party organization representing the interests of the New England states regarding energy-related issues (e.g., NESCOE).
+For FCA 14, offshore wind resources shall have until April 23, 2019 to demonstrate the contractual requirements stated above.
+If demonstration of the contractual requirements is received after April 23, 2019, the ISO will make reasonable efforts to account for the resource in the model (e.g., scenario analysis), to the extent that doing so will not interfere with the ability of the ISO to complete the analysis and issue its determination by 90 days after the Existing Capacity Retirement Deadline.

 Table 1